cfpb/design-manual/brand-guidelines/typography.md

 <div class="content-33 content-first">

 ### Partially accessible combinations
-CFPB Black text and white text on gray, and gray text on white are _only accessible for text sizes above 24px_.
+White text on gray and gray text on white are _only accessible for text sizes above 24px_.

 </div>